ngadiyar93/ngadiyar93.github.io/index.md

 ## News
+- **December 2020:** Nishanth to intern with Mitsubishi Electric Research Laboratories (MERL), Cambridge, MA in Summer 2021.
 - **October 2020:** Nishanth to present the paper _"Design of an Axial Flux Machine with an Integrated Hydraulic Pump for Off-Highway Vehicle Electrification"_ at the [2020 IEEE Energy Conversion Congress and Exposition (ECCE)](http://www.ieee-ecce.org/2020/)
 - **August 2020:** Nishanth to speak at the [UK Magnetics Society Online Conference](https://ukmagsoc.org/events/magnetics-students-online-conference/)
-- **June 2020:** Nishanth presented the paper _"Comparison of Linear and Rotary Electric Machine Topologies for a Hybrid Hydraulic Electric Architecture of Off-Highway Vehicles"_, at the [2020 IEEE Transportation Electrification Conference and Exposition](https://itec-conf.com/)

 ## About me